$ ssh <username>@pi-webcam.local

 $ sudo apt install git meson libcamera-dev libjpeg-dev

-Meson is an open source build system that we’ll use to put together the camera software later, and the two lib programs relate to the open source camera stack system that Raspberry Pi uses for our new cameras.
-Confirm the installation by typing y to install the programs.
+Meson is an open source build system that we’ll use to put together the camera software later.
+Libcamera and Libjpeg help your Raspberry Pi use your camera.
+Type y to confirm that you’d like to install the programs.

 $ git clone https://gitlab.freedesktop.org/camera/uvc-gadget.git